aroyalnit/fretboard-notes/README.md

 # fretboard-notes

 A simple trainer to help learning notes on a guitar fretboard.
-It is inspired by an excercise sheet from Stev Vai's Vaideology book - this app just shows the note and string you need to find, click screen to access the next note.
+It is inspired by an excercise sheet from Steve Vai's Vaideology book - this app just shows the note and string you need to find, click screen to access the next note.
+Note / string combinations are randomised before the excercise starts.

 Extra functionality is added by ability to filter strings and accidentals to target specific weakspots.